 Navigating a relationship in which poor body image plays a role might feel like walking on eggshells.
 If your partner is ready, you can encourage open communication and healing by getting things out in the open.

-It is inevitable to make mistakes when dealing with something as sensitive as body image.
+It is inevitable to make mistakes when dealing with poor body image.
 Be patient with yourself and your partner.
-If you accidentally trigger your partner, remember that any negative reaction they might have is likely the result of their poor body image, not their true feelings toward you.
+If you accidentally trigger your partner, remember that any negative reaction they might have is likely due to their poor body image, not their true feelings toward you.

 Making casual comments about what someone is eating, the way their clothes fit, or their body shape is rarely helpful.
 However, these comments often flow off many people’s tongues without understanding the repercussions for the other person.
-If you make this mistake, learn from it and continue to educate yourself on how to best support your partner.
+If you make this mistake, learn from it and continue to educate yourself on how best to support your partner.
+Let them know you are willing to be flexible and adjust your stance.

 Step Away From Screens